Residents in Forres are being asked to help create a 3D scale model of what they want their community to look like in 2020.

 The action plan will in turn be used to help shape the Moray Local Development Plan and the Open Space Strategy for Moray for 2020 and onwards.

-Throughout late October and November, people of all ages are invited to Forres Town Hall to get hands-on with the process to help make the 3D model.
+Throughout late October and November, townspeople of all ages are invited to Forres Town Hall to get hands-on with the process to help make the 3D scale model.

 Once complete, the model will become mobile, visiting schools and community groups and be available at open sessions throughout the town making it as accessible as possible for everyone to contribute their ideas.

-People can also keep up to date via social media: facebook.com/forres2020vision and Twitter @Forres2020 #Forres2020Vision.
+People can also keep up to date with the progress of the model making and other news about Forres 2020 Vision via social media: facebook.com/forres2020vision and Twitter @Forres2020 #Forres2020Vision.